yereby/template-hapi-mongo/README.md

 ## Environnement variables

-A `.env` file is loaded via "dotenv" package, to allow you to pass variables to `process.env`.
+A ".env" file is loaded via "dotenv" package, to allow you to pass variables to "process.env".
 Here is a sample :

 ```
 DEBUG = app:*